Vertex Pharma shares hit life high as cystic fibrosis data wows

 "Not only does this data set up well to reach a large majority of the CF patient population, it greatly increases the competitive hurdle while also enhancing the scarcity value of the company," J.P.
 Morgan analyst Cory Kasimov said in a note.

-The data on Tuesday showed three different triple combinations of CF treatments significantly improving patient lung function in clinical trials. [nL1N1K91UW]
+The data on Tuesday showed three different triple combinations of CF treatments significantly improving patient lung function in clinical trials.

 CF is a rare, life-shortening genetic disease affecting about 75,000 people in North America, Europe and Australia that causes progressive lung damage and loss of lung function.